 About Us - and the work we do

 Marlow Archaeological Society (MAS) – now more conveniently known as Marlow Archaeology - was established in 1999 to focus investigation on our part of the Thames Valley.
 The river has been important to human settlement since prehistoric times.
-In the area around Marlow there is evidence of Neolithic, Bronze Age, Iron Age Roman, Saxon, medieval and more recent activity.
+In the area around Marlow there is evidence of Mesolithic, Neolithic, Bronze Age, Iron Age, Roman, Saxon, medieval and more recent activity.
 We are investigating all of these periods as the opportunities arise.

 Several of our members are involved in major projects around the country and we use their experience gained to better teach good archaeological practice to our new members.
 A good grounding in archaeological fieldwork can be gained on-line at the Dig Ventures course, which is good preparation for anyone who wants to get involved in practical archaeology.
 We can then provide the practical guidance and experience in land surveying, geophysics, augering and excavation on archaeological projects.